arthurgaudron/arthurgaudron.github.io/index.md

 # Research activities

 My research is focused on the modelling and the simulation of complex systems.
-I am developping tools and methodology with one goal in mind: take together the decision.
+I am developping tools along a methodology with one goal in mind: take together the decision.

 My work is funded by the [Urban Logistics Chair MINES ParisTech](http://chairelogistiqueurbaine.fr/).